isotaan/growler-radio/README.md

 # growler-radio
-This is a DCS World music jukebox that allows you to play .mp3 files over SRS using ciribob's wonderful Simple Radio Standalone and SimpleTextToSpeech.
+This is a DCS World music jukebox script that allows you to play .mp3 files over SRS using Ciribob's wonderful Simple Radio Standalone and SimpleTextToSpeech framework.

-The way that Growler Radio works is that you feed it a table of songs as a playlist, and then tell Growler Radio to randomly play songs from that list.
-Inside of DCS, a scheduled task will play a song and then wait the length of the song before playing the next song.
-You must modify the music library file in order for Growler Radio to know where to look for your music files in addition to knowing what the song's name is, and how long the song will play.
+The way that Growler Radio works is that you feed it a table of songs as a playlist.
+Inside of DCS, a scheduled task from Growler Radio will start playing random songs from your list out through SRS on a frequency of your choice.

+Disclaimer:
-Disclaimer: Use at your own risk.
-This script requires editing MissionScripting.lua, so malicious code may be run from our DCS.
-This is to be used for entertainment only, and I am not responsible if you play copywrite-protected music.
-Also, this will eat up your internet bandwidth, so be careful about your usage cap.
+* Use at your own risk.
+* Growler Radio requires editing MissionScripting.lua, so malicious code may be run from your DCS.
+* This is to be used for non-profit entertainment purposes only.
+* This may eat up your internet bandwidth if you do not use it carefully.
+Playing hours of .mp3s via SRS endlessly

 ### Setup Part 1 - DCS Server
 1. Download SRS and install it on your server.
 Do all of the necessary things to configure and run SRS Server on your DCS Server machine.